-For a 30 day vegan meal plan (with recipes) plus email support, try the Vegan Easy Challenge.
+For a 30 day vegan meal plan, with recipes, plus email support and lots more, try the 30 Day Vegan Easy Challenge.

 In the past, some people ate a vegetarian diet with the idea of leading into a vegan diet.
 This is not a good idea as dairy cows (and their babies) and egg-laying chickens are some of the worst treated of farmed animals.
-More recently, information about these industries has become readily available and many people give up all animal products as soon as they become aware of the suffering involved.
+More recently, information about these industries has become readily available and so many people remove all animal products from their diet as soon as they become aware of the suffering involved.
 If you need a more gradual approach, try eating vegan for breakfast each day for a week, then including vegan lunches for the next week and finally eating three vegan meals a day.

 Eating out should not be a problem either.
 Most restaurants will cater for vegan diets.
 Restaurants of many cuisines, such as Thai, Indian and Middle Eastern, have a range of vegan dishes already on their menu.
 There are also an increasing number of restaurants catering to the vegan market.
-These can be found on websites such as HappyCow, VegieFind, Vegan Food is Everywhere and VegGuide.
+These can be found on websites such as HappyCow.
+You might also find Google Maps helpful - try searching for "vegan food near me".
 If you are going to a restaurant that has nothing vegan on their menu, call them up ahead of time; most places want your custom, and will work hard to give you a great experience if you give them a bit of notice.
 If you are invited to share a meal at someone's house, let them know you are vegan and offer to bring a dish or give suggestions for vegan meals.

 Apart from food, animals are used in a surprising number of products.
 Vegans aim for a world without exploitation and so try to avoid as much as possible all goods containing animal products or tested on animals as well as entertainment where animals are used.
 There are vegan alternatives for nearly all non-vegan goods, such as fur, skin and leather clothes and shoes, wool and beauty products tested on animals.
 You can get these products from specialty vegan shops, but they are now increasingly available from a wide range of stores.

 Socialising with other vegans is a great way to avoid feeling isolated.
 There are vegan clubs and societies in many cities and some towns.
-Search for them on Facebook or Meetup (or start your own group) and know that there are vegans everywhere!
+Check out our listing of vegan groups in Australia, or search for them on Facebook or Meetup (or start your own group) and know that there are vegans everywhere!